Sassa Narimasa: Early life

-Sassa Narimasa was born to Sassa Morimasa.

-He was born in what is now Nishi-ku, Nagoya (situated in contemporary Aichi District, Owari Province).
+Sassa Narimasa was born to Sassa Morimasa in what is now Nishi-ku, Nagoya (situated in contemporary Aichi District, Owari Province).
 He became a retainer of Oda Nobunaga in 1550.
-Narimasa was a military commander under Nobunaga, and member of "Oda's kurohoroshu" (Oda clan black knights), he noted for his ability to lead matchlock forces, a position he regularly held.
+Narimasa was a military commander under Nobunaga, and the leader of Oda's Kurohoro-shū (黒母衣衆, lit.
+'Black Mantle group'), a Military group with a black Horo (cloak) on their backs.

-In 1560, after his brothers kill in battle, Narimasa took over the family estate and became the lord of the Hirajo Castle.
+In 1560, after his brothers were killed in battle, Narimasa took over the family estate and became the lord of the Hirajo Castle.

 Military life

 Narimasa served Nobunaga throughout the latter's career.
+He was noted for his ability to lead matchlock forces, a position he regularly held.

-In 1567, he fought in the Siege of Inabayama Castle against Saito Tatsuoki from Saitō clan.
+In 1567, he fought in the Siege of Inabayama Castle against Saito Tatsuoki from the Saitō clan.

-In 1570, Narimasa participated in the Siege of Kanegasaki, leading a few armed forces of horse guards and worked to support Hashiba Hideyoshi using firearms troop.
+In 1570, Narimasa participated in the Siege of Kanegasaki, leading a few armed forces of horse guards, and worked to support Hashiba Hideyoshi using a firearms troop.